moritzbroe/raytracing_demo/README.md

-raytracing demo
-i suppose it only works under linux as it uses X11 sorry for the messy code, i didn't intend to upload this and i am not a software engineer or anything close.
+raytracing demo.
+I suppose it only works with Linux as it uses X11.
+Sorry for the messy code, i didn't intend to upload this and i am not a software engineer or anything close.